BenjaminWills/problem_sheet_generator/readme.md

-# IDEA: MATH PROBLEM SHEET GENERATOR
+# MATHEMATICS PROBLEM SHEET GENERATOR

 In this project I use the open AI API to generate mathematical problem sheets.
 The idea could be generalised to any kind of problem sheet or essay question for example.
 I thought this could be useful for student revision.